fp7-ofelia/ocf/src/doc/expedient/source/admin/install.rst

     $ sudo /usr/sbin/a2enmod ssl
     $ sudo /usr/sbin/a2enflag SSL

 Next you will need to edit a configuration file.
-As root, open :file:`expedient/src/config/expedient/clearinghouse/apache/vhost-clearinghouse.conf`.
+Open :file:`expedient/src/config/expedient/clearinghouse/apache/vhost-clearinghouse.conf`.

 In line 3, replace ``443`` with the port you want to use for Apache (note